 - A service animal owner didn’t provide DOT service animal forms to the airlines on time.

-Other than that, a person with a service animal cannot be denied at the airport; if so, the help of the ADA may be used to deal with this problem.
+Other than that, a person with a service dog cannot be denied at the airport; if so, the help of the ADA may be used to deal with this problem.

-How Can Employees at the Airport Define a Service Animal?
+How Can Employees at the Airport Define a Service dog?

-- Ask a person whether their animal is indeed a service animal and what tasks it typically perform for the owner;
+- Ask a person whether their animal is indeed a service animal and what tasks it typically performs for the owner;

 - Look to see whether there are any service animal accessories, like harnessed, leashed, and so on;